kestra-io/examples/README.md

 ---

-# How to integrate Kestra with Modern Data Stack products
+# How to integrate Kestra with other tools in the Modern Data Stack

 ## Airbyte